pubnub/chat-engine-function/README.md

 | **Access Manager** | `Enabled` |
 |:--------------|:--------:|

-## ChatEngine Server Provisioning Guide
+## Provisioning the ChatEngine Framework Function

-### Basic Steps

-#### I. Bundle Server Code
+### I. Bundle Server Code.
-1. Clone the `chat-engine-server` repo and run `npm install`
+1. Clone the `chat-engine-server` repo and run `npm install`.
-1. Created a bundled function at `app/functions/server.js` by running  `npm run build`
+1. Run `npm run build` to create a bundled function at `app/functions/server.js`.
-1. Run `npm test` to verify that the bundle is correct
+1. Run `npm test` to verify that the bundle is correct.
 1. Copy the code to your clipboard for later use.

-#### II.
-Create a PubNub REST Function
+### II.
+Create a PubNub REST Function.

-1. Go to the ChatEngine App and Key setup in the previous guide: [ChatEngine Application and Key Provisioning Guide]()
+1. On your [PubNub Admin Dashboard](dashboard.pubnub.com), go the ChatEngine app key you set up in the previous section to upload your Function.
-1. Select the _Functions_ tab on the top left-hand side of the ChatEngine Application.
+1. Select the _Functions_ tab on the top left side of the page.
-1. Fill out the following text fields and click the _Create New Module_ button:
+1. Fill out the following text fields and click _Create New Module_:

 	| Field	| Value |
 	|:------|:-----:|